 Amazon Seller Central – More Control And Open To Anyone

 With Seller Central, you’re selling products through Amazon, which lists you as a third-party seller.
-Anyone can open a seller account with Amazon.
+Anyone can open (or close) a seller account with Amazon.
 Currently all sellers must be under the "professional" plan which costs $39.99/month.
 On top of this monthly payment all sellers pay various fees when their products sell and to store them in Amazon's fulfillment centers.

 There was a free "merchant" plan that is no longer an option.
 It required sellers to ship their own products without the help of Amazon's fulfillment centers.
 They were also charged fees for shipment (obviously, not for any storage).

 You have control over your own product listings with this option, including the descriptions and prices.

 Note: Sellers can "list against" other existing items on Amazon.
 If a seller wishes to list against another pre-existing listing, they cannot easily make changes to the product without the help of seller-support.